Разрешения песочницы🔗

 you will have to build the dconf GIO module

-and set --env=GIO_EXTRA_MODULES=/app/lib/gio/modules/
+and set --env=GIO_EXTRA_MODULES=/app/lib/gio/modules/.

 gvfs-доступ🔗